andrelsa23/andrelsa23/README.md

 ### My name is Andre Araujo, I am currently a PhD student at Colorado State University.
 The focus of my research is understanding herbicide resistance in weed populations.

+### Useful Links

+[Click here](https://github.com/andrelsa23/my-resources) to access the example folder where there is a script to perform a dose-response curve.

 <!--
 **andrelsa23/andrelsa23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.